thetomcraig/Chit/README.md

 This will setup everything you need in the config directory, `~/.config/chit`.
 Including the [example themes](example_theme_definitions).

 ### Integrations

+#### iTerm
+Integratiion with iTerm works by specifying the name of an iTerm scheme in the chit theme file.

 #### Kitty
 To integrate with kitty, these lines need to be in your `~/.config/kitty/kitty.conf` file: